 At some time in our life, we will all experience the pain of a broken heart!

-Dr. Elisabeth Kübler-Ross, a psychiatrist, a pioneer in near-death studies, and best-selling author wrote about her theory on The Five Stages of Grief in her book, On Death and Dying.
+Dr. Elisabeth Kübler-Ross, a psychiatrist, a pioneer in near-death studies, and best-selling author, wrote about her theory on The Five Stages of Grief in her book, On Death and Dying.

 Denial, anger, bargaining, depression, and acceptance are all part of the five stages.
 They are considered tools to help identify and frame our feelings.
 They are as varied as we are.
 Each one of us will move through the various stages on different timelines and in different orders.
 Some stages will repeat over and over again.

-So, allow yourself the time, let criticism and self-judgment go, find kindness towards yourself, stay in the present, be curious to who you are and who you want to be, find time to listen to your internal dialogue, ask yourself, “What’s Next”?
+So, allow yourself the time, let criticism and self-judgment go, find kindness towards yourself, stay in the present, be curious about who you are and who you want to be, find time to listen to your internal dialogue, ask yourself, “What’s Next”?
 Know that time is on your side.
 You will get through this if you give yourself time, freedom, and grace.

 8 Keys to Mending a Broken Heart: